sergiovl219/sergio-portfolio/README.md

-# Sergio Vargas – Backend Engineer
+# Sergio Vargas – Software Engineer

 🚀 Personal portfolio website showcasing my **skills, experience, and projects** as a Backend Engineer.
 Built with **Next.js, TypeScript, TailwindCSS, Framer Motion**, and deployed on **Vercel**.